IAAA-Lab/U2G/GeoPackage/geopackage-encoding-rule.md

 | `4` | `attributeType` | `http://www.isotc211.org/2005/gmd` | `text/xml` | Content of `http://inspire.ec.europa.eu/codelist/VoidReasonValue/Withheld/Withheld.en.iso19135xml`

 #### Alternate Structures for specific types or type hierarchies

+##### Simplified Localized Character String

+![Implemented][implemented-shield]

+The package _Cultural and linguistic adaptability_ of ISO 19139 is an informative package (i.e. concepts are not implementable as-is) that defines types for representing localized texts (`LocalisedChacterString`, `PT_FreeText`, `PT_Locale`, `PT_LocaleContainer`).

+The [GeoJSON encoding rule regarding to ISO 19103 basic types](https://github.com/INSPIRE-MIF/2017.2/blob/master/GeoJSON/geojson-encoding-rule.md#iso-19103---basic-types) maps `LocalisedChacterString` value to a string and keeps `languageCode`as a separate property.

+The GeoPackage encoding rule proposes a simplified way to representing localized texts similar but more expressive with the new `<<type>>` `SimpleLocalisedCharacterString` that has two properties:

+- a property that holds the text of type `CharacterString`.
+- a property named `locale` of type `<<codelist>>` `Locale`.

+The value space of `Locale` is defined by `PT_Locale`.
+The recommended syntax is a URI or the string `language[_country][.characterEncoding]` similar to POSIX locales.
+`characterEncoding` should be considered optional and, if used, it should be the same as the encoding of the GeoPackage (UTF-8 or UTF-16).

+The new type `SimpleLocalisedCharacterString` should replace the use of `LocalisedChacterString` and `PT_FreeText`.
+When the new type replaces the use of `PT_FreeText` in an attribute, the upper bound of the attribute must be set to unbounded, so we can capture the intended purpose of the association `textGroup`.

 ##### Simplified Geographic Name